folixg/pause-on-lock/README.md

  listening to music on your spotify or whatever you do).
 It's still an early release and I'd be happy if you gave it a try and let me know if something doesn't work for you.

- You can find visit the [github page](https://github.com/folixg/python-pauseonlock) or just install via `pip install pauseonlock`
+ You can visit the [github page](https://github.com/folixg/python-pauseonlock) or just install via `pip install pauseonlock`

 ![logo](header.png)